hunatlas/forest-graphics-simulation/README.md

 5. Launch the simulation by clicking on the `Local Windows Debugger` button in the menu bar.

 To close the drive `T:\`:
-a.
-The clone drive ceases to exist at system shutdown.
+- The clone drive ceases to exist at system shutdown.
-b.
-Launch the command line and apply the following command:
+- Launch the command line and apply the following command:
    `subst /D t:`

 ## Control the Simulation